This page describes a finite element analysis of a bicycle wheel, something like a 700C touring wheel.

-First of all, however: If you think anything I present here assumes that a spoke withstands compression, read this.
+First of all, however: If at any time you think anything I present here assumes that a spoke withstands compression, read this.

 The purpose of this page is to consider a common question about bicycle type wheels: does the hub hang from the top spokes, or press on the lower spokes.
 Alternatively, does it do something in-between?.